rll307/DataAppliedLinguistics1/Module_2/02_dplyr.md

 We have pretty long results, but some conclusions might be interesting:

 - It is a data frame
-- It has numeric, list and character columns
+- It has numeric, list, and character columns
 - It has only the seven main movies.

 ## Filter